 He moved to London in 1998.
 There he was a web a designer and also active on the club scene.
 Tatu was a club photographer and published pictures on the internet before social media.
 He was part of the electroclash era with clubs like Löyly, Nag Nag Nag, The Cock and Horse Meat Disco.
 He also got to meet and work with many of the people he was inspired by in the 80s.

-In 2007 Tatu was ready for new adventures, sold his flat in London and went to get some sun and to study Spanish in Valencia.
+In 2007 Tatu was ready for new adventures and went to get some sun and to study Spanish in Valencia.
 After a holiday year he returned to Finland, was DJing in Helsinki and started the Drag Attack parties.
 Tatu was already 40 years old and thought he was ready to settle down in Finland, but Spain seduced him again.

 As a DJ Tatu V has played anything from chill-out to hard techno from clubs in Sao Paulo to forest raves in Finland.
 Highlights include playing at Bears on Board in Helsinki, Burning Man Festival in Nevada, MTV European Music Awards Afterparty in Frankfurt, My Pleasure at Fabric in Madrid, Ibiza Pride pool party at Bora Bora, Tallinn's Bearty festival, London Fashion Week opening party and Fetish afterhours in Valencia.